DidneyWhorl/modem-interface/README.md

 # CTRL-Modem

 **A modern web UI for cellular modems on OpenWRT.
-Replaces LuCI entirely.**
+Does not work inside LuCI, so you don't need LuCI installed.**

 CTRL-Modem is a standalone web interface for managing cellular (4G/5G) modems on OpenWRT routers.
 It replaces LuCI's network screens for modem management with a